 On January 21, 2011, we entered into an engagement letter agreement (the "Engagement Letter") with Lazard Frères & Co.
-LLC ("Lazard"), to act as our investment banker in connection with exploring potential strategic transactions, including the refinancing of our existing First Lien Credit Facility due June 2012.
-The term of the Engagement Letter is from the date thereof until it expires or is earlier terminated pursuant to the terms thereof.
-Pursuant to the terms of the Engagement Letter, Lazard will be entitled to certain fees upon the consummation of certain strategic transactions, as well as other fees in connection with services rendered under the Engagement Letter and reimbursement for expenses incurred in connection with its performance thereunder.
+LLC ("Lazard"), to act as our investment banker in connection with exploring potential strategic transactions, including the refinancing of our existing Senior Credit Facility due June 10, 2012.
+Pursuant to the terms of the Engagement Letter, Lazard will be entitled to (i) fees upon the consummation of certain strategic transactions, (ii) fees in connection with services rendered under the Engagement Letter and (iii) reimbursement for expenses incurred in connection with its performance thereunder.